sundubu04/tutorviz/tests/README.md

 # TutoriAI Backend Tests

-This directory contains comprehensive test suites for the TutoriAI backend API.
+This directory contains comprehensive test suites for the TutoriAI backend API, located in the project root for easy access.

 ## 📁 Test Structure